 Q: So is the Garmin MARQ Athlete the Garmin Forerunner 945

-A: I’m not sure.
-It kinda is I suppose, in a premium way.
+A: No. It kinda is a premium 945 I suppose.
 Remember that the 935 is based on the Fenix 5 rather than the Fenix 5 Plus.
 But we will still see an affordable model for triathlon.

 The MARQ EXPEDITION appears to be the true equivalent to the Fenix 5X Plus ie the premium hiking/outdoors model.